-Standing still is rarely admired in America, and yet it is exactly this stillness that we often find ourselves longing for.
+Standing still is rarely admired in America, and yet it is often this stillness that we want.
 Now, consider standing silent in the middle of New York City, examining a man who has not moved one chiseled muscle in more than 2,000 years.

-We did just that a few weeks ago, hopping onto a Bob Neff Tour headed for New York City—New York City at Your Leisure, which seems a bit of an oxymoron.
-Yet we had only one scheduled item on the agenda: the Terracotta Warriors, a petrified army of soldiers, chariots, and horses created by a Chinese emperor who feared nothing but death.
+We did just that a few weeks ago, hopping onto a BNT bus headed for New York City.
+We had only one scheduled item on the agenda: the Terracotta Warriors, a petrified army of soldiers, chariots, and horses created by a Chinese emperor who feared nothing but death.
 Qin Shi Huang, the First Emperor, hoped that the terracotta troops would impress (and even intimidate) those greeting him in the “afterlife.”
 This silent, entombed army, discovered only a few years ago by two Chinese farmers, recently left the colossal underground sepulcher to advance across the globe city by city.

 This exhibit joins a long list of spectacular short-term events at The Discovery Museum in Times Square, including The Dead Sea Scrolls, Pompeii The Exhibit, Harry Potter, Titanic The Artifact Exhibition, and Leonardi Da Vinci’s Workshop to name a few1.
 Arriving at the museum, we slowed our pace, moving with awe and curiosity from artifact to artifact.
 We mingled with ancient history and recognized that, despite the vast expanse of years and miles, emperor or not, we all are human.